What is an FYI Mentor?

 FYI Mentors are themselves a resource for freshmen.
 Two mentors are assigned to every English 110 class and are available in person and through emails to pass along key information that freshman need to know as they adjust to the college.

-- Assist in registration and Orientation for 8 days during the summer.
+Assist in registration and Orientation during the summer.

-- Attend a single office hour a week (in the FYI office: located in Honors Hall, room 05), the hour being a time in which neither of their English 110 classes are in session.
+Attend a single office hour a week (in the FYI office: located in Honors Hall, room 05), the hour being a time in which neither of their General Education class or English 110 classes are in session.

 Customize and forward template emails and information to their students which are composed by the Freshman Year Initiative program Mentor Supervisors.

 Work together with their English 110 teachers in a professional and respectable manner in order to benefit the students.

 Provide students with vital college-life information and answer questions that have been proposed to them by the students in person or via email.

 Provide selective tutoring to students during their office hour depending on the mentors' course concentrations (majors, minors & standing).